United States Air Force Memorial: History

 In April 2017, the day-to-day operations of the Air Force Memorial were transferred to the Air Force District of Washington.
-The Air Force Memorial Foundation, the organization created to plan for and build the Memorial, continues today as an affiliate of the Air Force Association.
+The Air Force Memorial Foundation, the organization created to plan for and build the Memorial, continued until 2020 as an affiliate of the Air Force Association.
+Three people served as managing director: retired Air Force Col. Pete Lindquest, retired Air Force Command Master Sergeant Barbara Taylor, and Zachary Steele.

 Design

 The three memorial spires range from 201 ft to 270 ft high and appear to be soaring; its array of stainless steel arcs against the sky evokes the image of "contrails of the Air Force Thunderbirds as they peel back in a precision 'bomb burst' maneuver."
 Only three of the four contrails are depicted, at 120 degrees from each other, as the absent fourth suggests the missing man formation traditionally used at Air Force funeral flyovers.

 The spire structure consists of stainless steel plates with high-strength concrete filling the lower 2/3 of each spire.
 The upper third is hollow stainless steel.
 At the transition between concrete and hollow steel portions, dampers provide aerodynamic stability and dissipate wind sway energy.
 Each damper consists of a lead ball weighing about a ton that is allowed to roll inside a steel box.
 The structural design of the spires was completed by the Arup engineering consultancy.

 Pedestrians approach to the spires from the west.
 South of the approach, before the inscription wall, stand four 8 ft bronze statues representing the United States Air Force Honor Guard, sculpted by Zenos Frudakis.
-To the north, a stone plaza leads you to the glass contemplation wall, a free-standing glass panel with the images of four F-16s flying in a Missing man formation engraved on both sides of the 5-ply panel.
+To the north, a stone plaza leads you to the glass contemplation wall, a free-standing glass panel with the images of four F-16s flying in a missing-man formation engraved on both sides of the 5-ply panel.
 Except for the information kiosks outside the administration building, it is the only part of the memorial that depicts aircraft.
 The north inscription wall is visible through it.

 The two inscription walls are located at each end of the central lawn.
 The walls are 56 ft in length, 10 ft in height and one foot thick.
 Both walls are made of polished, highly-reflective monolithic Jet Mist granite and both include a two and a half-inch outer inscription panel made from Absolute Black granite.
 The north wall bears the names of Air Force recipients of the Medal of Honor, and the south wall bears inspirational quotations regarding core values, particularly the Air Force's three core values: "integrity first, service before self, and excellence in all we do".